AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-target-connection.md

 >[!IMPORTANT]
 >
->A current known limitation is that segments can only be exported to Adobe Target from your Experience Platform *production sandbox*.
+>A currently known limitation is that segments can only be exported to Adobe Target from your Experience Platform *production sandbox*.
 Activating segments from other or from multiple sandboxes is currently not supported.

 ## Destination changelog {#changelog}